-- Scientific bases for the preparation and activation of catalysts of commercial interest or thatare representative models;
+- Scientific foundation for the preparation and activation of catalysts of commercial interest or their representative models;

-- Scientific methods for the characterization of heterogeneous catalysts, especially methods forin situ characterization;
+- Spectroscopic methods for structural characterization, especially methods for in situ characterization;

 - Relationship between homogeneous and heterogeneous catalysis;